andr-ew/ndls/README.md

     - 1 - hold one finger on the lit / current value key
     - 2 - press the key of the rate you'd like to glide to
     - 3 - softcut will glide to the new rate, based on the amount of time you were holding down the lit key. this is an expressive gesture !

+#### pattern recorders

-- **patterns:** 8 pattern recorders, these can record & play back any input on grid, norns, or arc. use them like this:
+the rightmost column contans 8 pattern recorders, these can record & play back any combination of input on grid, norns, or arc. use them like this:
 - single tap
   - (blank pattern): begin recording
   - (recording pattern): end recording, begin looping
   - (playing pattern): play/pause playback
 - double tap: overdub pattern
 - hold: clear pattern

 ### norns
 - **E1:** page focus